RouninMedia/DaNIS3H-Namespacing/README.md

    - Examples of ashivaModule Component References

   - ashivaModule References in Files
+    - ashivaModule References in HTML, CSS and Javascript Files
     - ashivaModule References in PHP Files
     - ashivaModule References in ashivaModule Manifests
     - ashivaModule References in ashivaModule Codesheets
-    - ashivaModule References in CSS and Javascript Files

  - ashiva Namespacing Access